1979 Gillette Cup final

 The 1979 Gillette Cup Final was a cricket match between Somerset County Cricket Club and Northamptonshire County Cricket Club played on 8 September 1979 at Lord's in London.
-It was the seventeenth final of the Gillette Cup, which had been the first English domestic knock-out competition between first-class sides.
+It was the seventeenth final of the Gillette Cup, which had been the first English domestic knock-out competition between first-class teams.
 Northamptonshire had won the competition in 1976; Somerset were playing their second consecutive final, having lost to Sussex in 1978.

 After winning the toss, Northamptonshire captain Jim Watts opted to bowl first.
 Somerset scored 269 runs off their full allocation of 60 overs, during which West Indian batsman Viv Richards top-scored for the county, totalling 117 runs.
 In their response, Northamptonshire lost early wickets, but a partnership of 113 between Geoff Cook and Allan Lamb kept them in the game.
 Six wickets from Joel Garner helped Somerset bowl their opponents out for 224 with 3.3 overs remaining, earning the county the first trophy in their 104-year history.